paulIshu/QuoteGenerator/README.md

 # QuoteGenerator
-U can view this app by this link -> https://paulishu.github.io/QuoteGenerator/
+U can view this app by clicking on this link > https://paulishu.github.io/QuoteGenerator/